catchorg/Catch2/docs/assertions.md

 compiler, multiple-argument assertions (e.g. `REQUIRE_THROWS_AS`) have
 problems with commas inside the provided expressions.
-As an example `REQUIRE_THROWS_AS(std::pair<int, int>(1, 2), std::invalid_argument);` will fails to compile, because the preprocessor sees 3 arguments provided, but the macro accepts only 2.
+As an example `REQUIRE_THROWS_AS(std::pair<int, int>(1, 2), std::invalid_argument);` will fail to compile, because the preprocessor sees 3 arguments provided, but the macro accepts only 2.
 There are two possible workarounds.

 1) Use typedef: